Evaluation of the Student Reporting Policy Pilot 2019/20

 - in addition to the end-of-year student self-assessment, student selected, evidence-based reflection of Core Competencies during the school year to increase student engagement and ownership

-The Ministry will continue to gather feedback from all students, parents, and teachers involved in the K-9 Student Reporting Policy Pilot in the 2019/20 school year.
+The Ministry will continue to gather feedback from all students, parents, and teachers involved in the K-9 Student Reporting Policy Pilot in the 2021/22 school year.
 To support a comprehensive pilot evaluation, piloting districts and independent schools will be administering surveys to stakeholders twice this school year.
-The first survey administration will take place in October 2019.
-The second will be released later in the school year to provide students, parents, and teachers with an additional opportunity to share their experiences and to evaluate the draft policy.
+The first survey administration took place in October 2019.
+The second was released in September 2021 school year to provide students, parents, and teachers with an additional opportunity to share their experiences and to evaluate the draft policy.
 The feedback gathered will help to inform a new K-9 Student Reporting Policy that aligns with and supports the implementation of the redesigned curriculum.